effektif/user-docs/docs/settings.rst

 Single Sign-On
 --------------

-.. note:: This feature requires an :ref:`enterprise_cloud` license.

 Single sign-on (SSO) makes it possible to access Workflow Accelerator using an existing corporate user account, so you do not have to log in to Workflow Accelerator separately.
 To request SSO for your organization, send a request using the *Send feedback* option in the application, including your `SAML 2.0 Identity Provider Metadata <https://en.wikipedia.org/wiki/SAML_2.0#Identity_Provider_Metadata>`_.